 Habits govern a big part of how we choose to run a business.
 It is easy to stay the course and do what has been done in prior years.
 Besides, you may have had the best year and not feel the need to change.
 Your clients may disagree.

 The client landscape continues to evolve at such a fast pace.
 Modern family structures have become more complex and people are living longer.
-These complexities require an advisor to either level-up their offerings or continue to work as they always have, leaving more challenging planning cases to others or be limited to only selling a handful of products.
+These complexities require an advisor to either level-up their offerings or continue to work as they always have, leaving more challenging planning cases to others or be limited to only selling a few products.

 Evaluate Your Current State

 - Take a deep dive into your book of business.